 Eisenach is also called the "Wartburg town" and its history is closely linked to this UNESCO-listed German fortification.
 The Wartburg was built by the rulers of Thuringia in the 11th century before any major settlement in the area.

-The original village nearby, settled by the Franks, was at the foot of the Petersberg to the east of the present town.
+The original village was settled by the Franks at the foot of the Petersberg to the east of the present town.

 Eisenach is first mentioned in the next century as an administrative region combining three markets.
 Trade was an important source of growth and income, as Eisenach lay on the Via Regia east-west trade route.